 - UNHCR works with its partners to provide access to water, sanitation and hygiene (WASH) services to refugees and asylum-seekers.
-Due to the conflict in the Tigray region, water provision in the four camps in Tigray has been seriously disrupted.
-UNHCR with partners will work to normalize service provision, as soon as the situation permits. - COVID-19 prevention activities such as the provision of adequate water and soap and hygiene promotion activities continued in all other camps except in the Tigray region.
-Almost the entire I refugee population in the camps has been reached by COVID-19 related hygiene promotion messages.
-38,830 handwashing stations were functional in the camps during November.
+An average of 18.6 litres of water was provided per person per day in the 20 camps from where data were available.
+Water supply has been re-established in two of the four refugee camps in the Tigray Region where WASH services have been disrupted following the eruption of conflict in the region. - COVID-19 prevention activities such as the provision of adequate water and soap and hygiene promotion activities continued in all other camps except in the Tigray region.
+Almost the entire population in the other camps have been reached by COVID-19 related hygiene promotion messages.
+42,695 handwashing stations were functional in the camps at the end of December.